Jbridges1119/boredGameNyte/README.md

 - View details and information on a specific game.
 - Connect to youtube videos to learn about specific games.
 - Create new game nights, invite friends and select the games to be played from their collection.
-- Automatically send emails to invited guests when a game night is created or cancelled.
+- Automatically send emails to invited guests when a game night is created or canceled.
 - Track who is coming amongst your invited guests.
 - Select an attending status when invited to a game night.
 - View all past and upcoming game nights.

-## Teach Stack
+## Tech Stack
 #### Bored?GameNyte! was built with:
 - React v17.0.0
 - Node v16.16.0